erelsop/randPass/README.md

 4. The generated password will be displayed in the terminal.

-5. To retrieve a password, run the application again and enter the same user name,website name, and master password.
+5. To retrieve a password, run the application again and enter the same user name, website name, and master password.
 The password will be decrypted and displayed in the terminal.